 You may think that spraying the cleaning solution onto your cloth will eliminate the germs, but it doesn’t.
 This means that you can spread dirty bathroom grime and germs onto your kitchen counters and coffee table.
 That is definitely not so great for health…so go on and change your cleaning cloths while you go through your home.

 I usually use 3 cloths in the bathroom when I’m cleaning.
 The cloth that touches the toilet, is for the toilet only and it goes into a plastic bag and into the washing machine when I’ve all finished the cleaning.
-If I’m doing a super quick bathroom wipe, I use a paper towel (not ideal for the environment, and not my favorite thing to do but I do it sometimes.)
+If I’m doing a super quick bathroom wipe, I use a paper towel (not ideal for the environment, and not my favourite thing to do but I do it sometimes.)

 Then I have a wet cloth for all other bathroom surfaces and then a drying cloth to go over all the surfaces once I’ve washed them off with the wet cloth.
 All these cloths are for the bathroom only and go into my little plastic bag, and to the laundry room at the end of the clean.